Heritage Creek Farm & Education Center

 Using lottery information, we create weekly rosters with balanced demographics, including age groups and genders.
 Lottery preferences also help determine the age span for each session, allowing us to accommodate a larger number of younger or older campers during certain weeks.
 Noting preferences on applications makes it easier for siblings and friends to attend camp together.

-As a small staff, we complete as much administrative planning as possible before the farm becomes busy for the season, allowing us to focus fully on campers during the summer.
+As a small staff, we strive to complete as much administrative planning for summer camp as possible before the farm becomes busy for the season, allowing us to focus fully on campers during the summer.

 On the Camp Registration form, families are asked to share camper interests.
 This helps us understand the group before they arrive on the farm.
 While every camp week offers a well-rounded curriculum, knowing camper interests allows us to: